Uihlein family: Politics

-In contemporary times, the Uihlein family has been active in politics, mostly supporting and advocating for conservative causes.

-Noted in the 21st century are Richard and Elizabeth Uihlein, founders of Uline, who are prominent conservative activists and donors.
-Prior to the 2016 election cycle, they mainly supported Republican candidates in Wisconsin and Illinois, but began to expand their support to other Republican candidates outside the Midwest.
-They supported Donald Trump during the 2016 presidential election and during the 2018 midterm elections, the pair were the largest single donors to the Republican party.
-Richard is known for his staunch economic and socially conservative views, including opposition to abortion and LGBT rights, unions, and support for deregulation and tax breaks.
-His wife Elizabeth, known as "Liz", tends to share these views, and is known for sharing them in her columns in the quarterly Uline catalogs.
+Richard and Elizabeth Uihlein have been influential donors to the republican party for years, much like his father who was involved in the John Birch Society and donated to segregationist George Wallace's presidential bid.

-David Vogel Uihlein, Jr., second cousin of Richard Uihlein, is also active in conservative causes.
-He has been a vice-chairman of the Lynde and Harry Bradley Foundation since 2001.
-The organization, commonly known as the Bradley Foundation, has been increasingly active in far-right causes, and "has become an extraordinary force in persuading mainstream Republicans to support sensible challenges to election rules", including Donald Trump's efforts to overturn the 2020 election results.
+David Vogel Uihlein, Jr., is active in conservative causes.
+He has been a vice chairman of the Lynde and Harry Bradley Foundation since 2001.
+The organization, commonly known as the Bradley Foundation, has been increasingly active in far-right causes, and "has become an extraordinary force in persuading mainstream Republicans to support radical challenges to election rules", including Donald Trump's efforts to overturn the 2020 election results.
 The foundation traces its origins to Lynde and Harry Bradley, founders of the Allen-Bradley Company, the latter of whom is David Uihlein, Jr.'s maternal grandfather.

 Not all of the Uihleins are active in conservative politics; Lynde Bradley Uihlein, sister of David Uihlein, Jr., supports liberal causes and is a donor to Democratic politicians.
+Likewise, Richard's niece, Anna Lucia, is not a supporter of Donald Trump.